sag47/Mathetes/README.md

     ruby -rubygems -Ipath/to/silverplatter-irc/lib -Ipath/to/silverplatter-log/lib -Ilib irc-bot.rb

+## Debugging

+    ruby -vvvv -rdebug -rubygems -Ipath/to/silverplatter-irc/lib -Ipath/to/silverplatter-log/lib -Ilib irc-bot.rb

+If you're using the mathetes service script then you can uncomment the line for debugging and comment out the line for normal running in run.sh.

+## Ubuntu service integration and autostarting

+Create a user that mathetes can use the client in separate from your normal user.

+    adduser mathetes

+Make sure the Mathetes directory is owned by user mathetes.

+    chown -R /path/to/Mathetes

+Link the service (sometimes it's more useful to make the link name the name of the irc bot)

+    ln -s /path/to/mathetes.service /etc/init.d/mathetes

+Autostart the service (mathetes is the name of the link in /etc/init.d/).

+    update-rc.d mathetes start 30 2 3 4 5 . stop 30 0 6 .

+If you ever need to stop the service from autostarting you can run the following.

+    update-rc.d -f mathetes remove

+You can now control the script with the service command.

+    service mathetes help
+    service mathetes start
+    service mathetes stop

+Sometimes you need to tell PostgreSQL to autostart.
+Your service name might be different than mine.

+    update-rc.d mathetes start 30 S . stop 30 0 6 .

 ## Support

 Come visit me (Pistos) on FreeNode in the #mathetes channel, or report issues at